samanklesaria/bogiebro.github.io/_posts/2020-10-08-reinforcement-learning-inference.md

 ---
 layout: post
-title: Reinforcement Learning is MAP Inference
+title: MAP Inference is a Markov Decision Process
 ---

 Let's say you have a generative model to explain some observations $x$ in terms of some latent $z$: